• Skip to primary navigation

 • Season the cubed chicken breast with salt and pepper and toss it with your fingers to coat.

-• Meanwhile, heat 1 tablespoon oil in large skillet over medium heat.
+• Preheat a large high-sided skillet until hot, then reduce heat to medium and add 1 tablespoon oil.
 When the oil is shiny and ripples easily in the pan, add the chicken pieces in a single layer.
 They might stick slightly, that's okay.
 They'll release when they're ready to turn.

 • Cook, stirring and turning chicken pieces until just cooked through, about 6-7 minutes.
 When chicken is done cooking, transfer from the skillet to a paper towel on a plate and set aside.

-• Add remaining 1 tablespoon oil to the same pan over medium low Add carrots and cook until slightly softened, about 2-3 minutes.
-Then add the rest of the vegetables, basil, and garlic.
+• Add remaining 1 tablespoon oil to the same pan over medium low.
+Add carrots and cook until slightly softened, about 2-3 minutes.
+Then add the rest of the vegetables, dried basil, and garlic.
 Stir to combine.

 • Drop angel hair pasta into the boiling water, and set a timer according to al dente package directions (usually about 4 minutes).